Northern Trains: Changes and events

-By mid-2020, Northern Trains had considerably curtailed its services in response to the significant decline of passenger travel amid the COVID-19 pandemic.
-From 15 June 2020, both passengers and staff on public transport in England, including Northern Trains services, were required to wear face coverings while travelling, and that anyone failing to do so would be liable to be refused travel or fined.
+By mid-2020, Northern had considerably curtailed its services in response to the significant decline of passenger travel amid the COVID-19 pandemic.
+From 15 June 2020, both passengers and staff on public transport in England, including Northern services, were required to wear face coverings while travelling, and that anyone failing to do so would be liable to be refused travel or fined.

-In 2021 Northern Trains was given a contract by the Department for Transport to run services for three years, with an optional extension of a further two years.
+In 2021, Northern was given a contract by the DfT to run services for three years, with an optional extension of a further two years.
 The contract was updated in 2022, to run until 1 March 2025.

-Northern Trains is one of several train operators impacted by the 2022–2023 United Kingdom railway strikes, which are the first national rail strikes in the UK for three decades.
-Its workers are amongst those who voted to take industrial action due a dispute over pay and working conditions.
-Northern Trains urged the travelling public to avoid travelling on its services on any of the planned dates for the strikes, being only capable of operating a minimal timetable due to the number of staff involved.
+Northern is one of several train operators affected by the 2022–2024 United Kingdom railway strikes, which were the first national rail strikes in the UK for three decades.
+Its workers are amongst those who voted to take industrial action due to a dispute over pay and working conditions.
+Northern urged the travelling public to avoid travelling on its services on any of the planned dates for the strikes, being only capable of operating a minimal timetable due to the number of staff involved.